kamilkp/angular-vs-repeat/README.md

 ###EVENTS:
 - `vsRepeatTrigger` - an event the directive listens for to manually trigger reinitialization; it may receive additional argument - an object with following properties:
     1. `scrollIndex` and `scrollIndexPosition` - their meaning is the same as in the optional attribute `vs-scroll-settings`
     2. `elementSize` - set the size in pixels of each element in the reinitialized list
+- `vsRepeatResize` - an event the directive listens for to manually trigger the autosizing algorithm
 - `vsRepeatReinitialized` - an event the directive emits upon reinitialization done; the listener may accepts three arguments: `event`, `startIndex` and `endIndex`